Skip to content

 Audio / TTSInserts at the playhead on the first available audio track

-Dual-frame interpolationReplaces both source clips as a single clip spanning their combined duration
+First + End FrameReplaces both source clips as a single clip spanning their combined duration

-• “Replaces the source image on the timeline with the generated video.”
+• “Replaces the source image on the timeline with the generated video”

-• “Inserts the video at the playhead on the first available track.”
+• “Inserts the video at the playhead on the first available track”

-• “Inserts the audio at the playhead on the first available audio track.”
+• “Inserts the audio at the playhead on the first available audio track”

-• “Replaces both source clips on the timeline with the generated video.”
+• “Replaces both source clips on the timeline with the generated video”

-1. Generate a clip → result opens in Source Monitor
+1. Result opens in Source Monitor

 4. Adjacent clips are protected — no ripple, no overrun